English as a Second Language (ESL) and Citizenship

 Calendar of Classes

-Please note that we are not able to provide childcare.
+Please note that we are not able to provide childcare and children are not allowed in the classroom.

-- Citizenship - a preparatory course for immigrants who are planning to apply for US citizenship.
+Citizenship - a preparatory course for immigrants who are planning to apply for US citizenship.
 This course will help students prepare for the exam and for the oral questions and interview process.
+Students wishing to attend this course must complete an entrance test at a Level 3 or higher.

 Some topics students will learn about in our classes are: